 Hurricane Season in Florida: What Buyers Should Know

-It’s about how people prepare, how homes are built, and how decisions are made.
+Because hurricane season isn't just about storms.
+It's about how people prepare, how homes are built, and how decisions are made.

 Hurricane Season Is a Timeframe — Not a Constant Event